ABHINAV2087/JavaScript_Learnings/Readme.md

 ##  Closures

 A closure is a feature of JavaScript that allows inner functions to access the outer scope of a function.<br> Closure helps in binding a function to its outer boundary and is created automatically whenever a function is created.

+##  Temporal Dead Zone

+Temporal Dead Zone is the period of time during which the let and const declarations cannot be accessed.

+Temporal Dead Zone starts when the code execution enters the block which contains the let or const declaration and continues until the declaration has executed.

+In our code example above, Temporal Dead Zone starts after the opening parenthesis of the printAge function and continues until after the declaration of the age variable.

+Consider the following code example that illustrates an interesting point about the Temporal Dead Zone.